Prospective Students

 I am not seeking students whose primary motivation is:

-Liking reptiles is wonderful — but it is not enough.
+Liking reptiles is wonderful and definitely part of the job!
+But it is not enough.

-I am looking for students who are deeply interested in:
+I am looking for students who have a strong background in (and passion for!) general herpetological knowledge/taxonomic knowledge and are deeply interested in:

 What a Ph.D.
 Really Is